47degrees/rust-2023-11-09/docs/doc/Telescript 2023.11.09.md

 that's a good thing!

 Ownership always accompanies introduction of a value.
-In other words, when code mentions a literal or instantiates a struct or enum, some variable, formal parameter, field, or temporary becomes the owner of the new value.
+In other words, when code mentions a literal or instantiates a struct or enum, then some variable, formal parameter, field, or temporary becomes the owner of the new value.
 And the owner is responsible for the value's eventual destruction, when the owner goes out of scope.